MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 #### Changing a serial or lot number

->   You can verify or change the serial or lot number assigned to an item before
->   the sale is posted.
+You can verify or change the serial or lot number assigned to an item before the sale is posted.

->   **To change a serial or lot number:**
+**To change a serial or lot number:**

 1. Open the Sales Transaction Entry window.

->   (Sales \>\> Transactions \>\> Sales Transaction Entry)
+    (Sales \>\> Transactions \>\> Sales Transaction Entry)

 1. Select an item and choose the Quantity Fulfilled expansion button to open the Sales Lot Number Entry window or Sales Serial Number Entry window.

->   You can also select an item, choose the item expansion button to open the
->   Sales Item Detail Entry window and choose Serial/Lot.
+You can also select an item, choose the item expansion button to open the Sales Item Detail Entry window and choose Serial/Lot.

 1. Select the serial or lot number to change and choose Remove.

 2. From the list of available serial or lot numbers, select one to use and choose Insert.

->   You can also enter a serial or lot number that hasn’t been entered.
-To do
->   so, enter the number in the Serial Number or Lot Number field and choose
+You can also enter a serial or lot number that hasn’t been entered.
+To do so, enter the number in the Serial Number or Lot Number field and choose Insert.

->   Insert.
+    > [!NOTE]

-*An icon appears in the Lot Number field if you select a lot number that has expired.*
+    > An icon appears in the Lot Number field if you select a lot number that has expired.

 1. Choose OK to save your changes and close the lot number or serial number entry window.

 2. Save your changes and close the Sales Item Detail Entry window or the Sales Transaction Entry window.

 #### Changing bins in Sales Order Processing

->   If you’re using multiple bins, use the Bin Quantity Entry window to verify
->   or change bin allocations for items not tracked by serial or lot numbers.
->   For serial- or lot-numbered items, you can verify or change bins in the
->   Sales Serial Number Entry window or the Sales Lot Number Entry window.
-For
->   more information, see *Changing a serial or lot number* on page 191.
+If you’re using multiple bins, use the Bin Quantity Entry window to verify or change bin allocations for items not tracked by serial or lot numbers.
+For serial- or lot-numbered items, you can verify or change bins in the Sales Serial Number Entry window or the Sales Lot Number Entry window.
+For more information, see *Changing a serial or lot number* on page 191.

->   You can select more than one bin per site.
-For example, if the quantity
->   fulfilled is 20, you can select 15 from Site A, Bin 1 and 5 from Site A, Bin
->   2. You may be required to change bin selections manually if you change
->   quantities, the unit of measure, or the site after bins have been selected.
+You can select more than one bin per site.
+For example, if the quantity fulfilled is 20, you can select 15 from Site A, Bin 1 and 5 from Site A, Bin 2.
+You may be required to change bin selections manually if you change quantities, the unit of measure, or the site after bins have been selected.

->   **To change bins in Sales Order Processing:**
+**To change bins in Sales Order Processing:**

 1. Open the Sales Transaction Entry window.

->   (Sales \>\> Transactions \>\> Sales Transaction Entry)
+    (Sales \>\> Transactions \>\> Sales Transaction Entry)

 1. Select an item and choose the Quantity Fulfilled expansion button.

     For items not tracked by serial or lot numbers, the Bin Quantity Entry window will open.
 For serial- or lot-numbered items, the Sales Serial Number Entry window or Sales Lot Number Entry window will open.

->   You can also select an item and choose the item expansion button to open the
->   Sales Item Detail Entry window.
-Choose Bins for an item not tracked by
->   serial or lot numbers.
-For serial- or lot-numbered items also tracked in
->   bins, choose Serial/Lot.
+    You can also select an item and choose the item expansion button to open the Sales Item Detail Entry window.
+Choose Bins for an item not tracked by serial or lot numbers.
+For serial- or lot-numbered items also tracked in bins, choose Serial/Lot.

 1. Select the bin you want to change and choose Remove.

 2. From the list of available bins, select one to use.
 You can also enter a bin that hasn’t been created yet.

 3. Enter a quantity for the item.